rm-NoobInCoding/UnPSARC/README.md

 ## Tested Games ##
--All versions of Uncharted (PS3 Not tested)
+- All versions of Uncharted (PS3 Not tested)
--All versions of Last Of Us (PS3 Not tested)
+- All versions of Last Of Us (PS3 Not tested)
-(Other games that use psarc format will probably be compatible)
+- (Other games that use psarc format will probably be compatible)

 ## How to use it ##